-The Company has maintained its operational focus in Mozambique and acquired the remaining 40% stake in the PacMoz labour broking business.
-PacMoz is now a wholly owned subsidiary of RBR.
-RBR's financial strategy remains unchanged and is focused on: the further growth of its sustainable cash flow business base; establishing itself as a leading service provider to the resources, construction and oil & gas sectors; and leveraging its position with a watching brief on mineral resource opportunities.
+RBR's strategy remains unchanged and is focused on: the further growth of its business base; establishing itself as a leading service provider to the resources, construction and oil & gas sectors; and leveraging its position with a watching brief on mineral resource opportunities.
 As the mining sector recovers globally, the company is optimistic regarding the business opportunities before it.

-To achieve its financial objectives, RBR has focused on the following key strategic priorities:
+To achieve its financial objectives, RBR has the following key strategic priorities:

-Consolidating and Growing RBR's position in Mozambique
+Growing RBR's position and capabilities in Mozambique